romot-co/webcodecs-encoder/README.md

 - **`encoder.addAudioData(audioData: AudioData): Promise<void>`**
   Adds an `AudioData` object for encoding.
 Suitable for streaming audio samples.
+  Remember to call `audioData.close()` after encoding to free resources.
   Like `addAudioBuffer`, the `AudioData` must have the same number of channels as configured for the encoder.